benduong2001/benduong2001.github.io/food_recommendation.md

 ### **Results and Evaluation**

-* The results on the test data showed that this prediction had a remarkable 79% accuracy in determining if a user would rate a restaurant as good or bad based on their google review;
+* The results on the test data showed that this prediction had a remarkable 79% accuracy in determining if a user would rate a restaurant as good or bad based on their text review;
 * The confusion matrix also showed that the undersampling procedure fixed the class imbalance; had this not been done, the prediction model would have just given almost every review a good rating.

 ![](images/images_food_recommendation/food_sentiment_confusion_matrix.png)